 Sore feet are a sure way to stop hiking with kids in its tracks.
 Wearing appropriate footwear is important to ensure success when hiking with kids.

 This doesn’t mean you have to buy expensive hiking boots.
 We have found our kids can do many basic walks in good quality runners.
 If you are on a longer trip and don’t want to carry hiking boots, trail-runners are a great compromise.
+They make a great travel gift for kids too.

 Trail-runners are good as an everyday walking/running shoe.
 They also have a more sturdy sole and often come in Gore-Tex to keep feet dry when hiking.
 We all own Salomon trail-runners and they are our go-to shoe for travelling and hiking.
 Click here for the latest prices on kids Salomon trail runners.